Emsworth to Langstone

 Time: One hour each way

-Terrain: Flat paths, some rocky shoreline, meadows.
+Terrain: Flat paths that aren’t always even, lots of kissing gates, meadows.
 The shoreline sections of this walk are only possible at LOW TIDE - please check tide times here.

-Pushchair: Not all the way, but we have managed a pushchair as far as Nore Barn Woods from Emsworth and as far as the meadow from Langstone
+Pushchair: A pushchair would not make it past Nore Barn Woods and through Warblington Cemetery.
+In the past, we have managed a pushchair as far as Nore Barn Woods from Emsworth and as far as the meadow from Langstone.

-Refreshments: Ice-creams from Flintstones Tea Room in Emsworth or two pubs half way at Langstone, The Royal Oak or The Ship Inn
+Refreshments: Ice-creams from Flintstones Tea Room in Emsworth or two pubs at Langstone, The Royal Oak or The Ship Inn.

-Parking: Pay and Display car park on South Street, Emsworth (Postcode: PO10 7EG - W3W: sun/pots/pillow).
-You could also park at Langstone Harbour for free and walk the other direction.
+Parking: Pay and Display car park on South Street, Emsworth (Postcode: PO10 7EG - W3W: ///sun.pots.pillow).
+You could also park at Langstone Harbour - currently free with plans to introduce charges (Postcode: PO9 1RD - W3W: ///tiles.audit.gums)

 This coastal walk connects two of the most picture postcard harbours in Hampshire.
 With options for pubs along the way and plenty of opportunities for seashore explorations, this is a delightful family walk.